dahmansphi/big_bang_of_data_science_project/README.md

 > make sure to check the book [competitive advantages](#what-is-the-competitive-advantage) below.

 > [!NOTE]
-> to visit the musical introduction for the first edition check [Musical Introduction](https://youtu.be/px5kgI4Nrxc).
+> 1. to visit the musical introduction for the first edition check [Musical Introduction](https://youtu.be/px5kgI4Nrxc).
+> 2. to learn about Dahman's Phi Services initiative please see [Dahman's Phi Services Initiative](https://youtu.be/LbJAsCSf6Zw)

 ![the big bang of data science banner.](/assets/cover_page.jpg)
 # About the Project
 ## Author's Words
 Welcome to **The Big Bang of Data Science** official documentation.
-I am Dr. Deniz Dahman the creator of the **BireyselValue algorithm** and the author of this digital book.
+I am Dr. Deniz Dahman the creator of the [BireyselValue algorithm](https://github.com/dahmansphi/bireyselvalue_v1/tree/main) and the author of this digital book.
 In the following section you
 will have a brief introduction on the principal idea of the Big Bang of Data Science.
 In addition, a reference to available outlets where you may have access to the entire recorded lessons.
 Before going ahead, I would like to let you know that I have done this project as an independent scientist without any fund or similar capacity.